ddmitov/perl-executing-browser/README.md

 ## Security
    Being a GUI for Perl 5 desktop applications, PEB executes with normal user privileges only local Perl scripts in its application directory.
 Reasonable security restrictions are implemented in C++ code and a single Perl setting, but they do not constitute a sandbox for Perl scripts.
 PEB security is based on the following principles:
    **1.** Users have full access to their local data.
    **2.** PEB-based applications are no danger to the underlying operating system.
-   **3.** What is local, stays local and what is web-based, stays web-based.
+   **3.** By default, what is local, stays local and what is web-based, stays web-based.
    Mixing local and remote content is possible only if ```{PEB_binary_directory}/resources/app/trusted-domains.json``` is explicitely created by a developer of a PEB-based application.
 This file is read only once at application startup and can not be manipulated remotely.

 **Security features based on C++ code:**